We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 1-800 Contacts sells:

 - Disposable contacts.
 These are meant to be replaced every day, every 2 weeks, and every month.
-They sell brands by four major manufacturers, including Bausch + Lomb, Johnson & Johnson, CooperVision, and Alcon.
+They sell brands by four major manufacturers: Bausch + Lomb, Johnson & Johnson, CooperVision, and Alcon.

 1-800 Contacts doesn’t sell glasses on their main site.
 However, the company does own Liingo Eyewear, which primarily sells glasses.

-The cost will depend on what type of contacts you need, as well as whether or not you have vision insurance.
+The cost will depend on what type of contacts you need, as well as whether you have vision insurance.

 We got a hold of a $10 coupon online, which brought our 2-box order to $96.
 That’s just about standard for that you might pay with other contact lens suppliers.
 In fact, it’s somewhat cheaper than what I’ve paid before for 90 days of contacts.

 Paying over $100 for contacts 4 times a year isn’t my favorite thing, but when you do the math, $1.06 per day for prescription contacts that won’t dry your eyes out from daily use could turn out to be a bargain.

 Notes on free shipping